A Few Years in A Life 2015

 “ I do not ask, O Lord that life may be a pleasant Road” -Adelaide Anne Procter

 Let me provide you with some back story on my life leading up to the present.
 I am from a small town in IL.
 I grew up a farm girl lived the country life for 20 plus years.
-I have and older sister who lives the good life in the state of Nebraska with her husband and 2 year old son.
+I have an older sister who lives the good life in the state of Nebraska with her husband and 2-year-old son.
 I also have a younger brother who still resides in our small hometown with our farming father and his girlfriend; where he is happy playing the farm boy role.
 Me I live with our mother in a central IL city.
 As much as we both love the country our current circumstances do not afford us that luxury.
-But I try to get to the farm when I can to stay in tune with my country side,
+But I try to get to the farm when I can to stay in tune with my countryside,

 “ Kites rise highest against the wind - not with it.” – Winston Churchill